Fun frog craft for kids, complete with free template ready to download. Simply paint, cut out and assemble. Ribbet ribbet!

 This frog craft for young kids is really simple to make and you can use either paint or, for a less messy option, crayons.

-- frog template (free to download at the end of this post)
+- frog template (you can find it at the end of the post)

 - paint, pens or crayons